February 8, 2011

 Unschooling - So Far, So Good

 Just one month ago, we reformatted our home school to an unschool.
-Gone are the math and grammar books and a structure to rival boot camp.
-In their places are robotics, classics such as Gulliver's Travels and a nifty little unit study on Zombie Fire Ants with another home school family that we call Tuesday school.
+Gone are the math and grammar books, and a structure to rival boot camp.
+In their place are robotics and classics such as Gulliver's Travels.
+We're doing a unit study on Zombie Fire Ants with another home school family and we call it Tuesday School.
 How is it going?
 Not too bad.

-And, so, again, I ask - how's it going?
+So, once again, how's it going?
 Not too bad.
-He has built possibly 40 robots in the last 30 days.
-At this very moment, he is testing an electronic measuring tape that he made with the Lego NXT.
-He measured a large box and is now converting the metric measurements of the NXT to compare them to the standard measurements of our Stanley measuring tape.
+He has built 25 Lego NXT robots in the last 30 days.
+At this very moment, he is testing an electronic measuring tape.
+He measured a large box and is converting the metric measurements of the NXT to compare them to the standard measurements of our Stanley measuring tape.
 The only thing I've done was to google the conversion table and tell him that 1 inch equals 2.54 cm.
 He is testing the accuracy of the NXT measuring tape.
 Results?
 It's accurate.

 The Lego NXT robotics kit has consumed most of his waking time.
-He has been learning how to follow intricate construction instructions and programming basics.
-More than that, though, is that he has been learning frustration tolerance with an instructor and a methodology that I could never in a million years implement.
-There are, in fact, a hundred different things that can go wrong when building and programming a robot.
+He is learning how to follow intricate construction instructions and programming basics.
+More than that, he has been learning frustration tolerance from an instructor and a methodology that I could never in a million years implement.
+There are a hundred things that can go wrong when building and programming a robot.
 When it doesn't work, he has to retrace his steps and look for the errors.
-When he first started building robots, he made many errors and he was quickly overwhelmed with frustration and anger.
+When he was first starting, he made many errors and became quickly overwhelmed with frustration and anger.
 I would simply encourage him to go back through the steps and find what he had missed.
 In many cases, it was something simple and, once fixed, it worked.
-In the past, he has allowed his frustration to overwhelm him and things ended up broken from being pounded on or bitten, etc. (an ADD characteristic.)
+In the past, he allowed his frustration to overwhelm him and things ended up broken from being pounded on or bitten.
+This is a common ADHD response to frustration.

-However, he has not been willing to take out his frustration on an item that he worked so long and so hard to get and would be so hard to replace.
-Now, he takes a deep breath and then begins to retrace his steps to find the error.
+However, he is not been willing to take his frustration out on an item for which he worked so long and so hard to get and would be so hard to replace.
+Now, he takes a deep breath and begins to retrace his steps to find the error.
 He's learning to control his frustration, not let it control him.
 Without me!
 It's a beautiful win-win!!

-In the beginning I had to keep telling myself to relax and trust the process.
+In the beginning, I had to keep telling myself to relax and trust the process.
 And, in fact, we are still early in the process.
-The only thing he's really been interested in is the NXT and sometimes I've allowed myself to be a bit too concerned about that.
+The only thing he's been interested in is the NXT and, at times, I've allowed myself to be a bit too concerned about it.
 But, then, something like this will transpire and I know that I should just relax: we were reading an item together and a reference was made to the judicial, legislative and executive branches of government.
 Since we haven't had too much American history or political science, I wasn't sure what he knew about it and decided on an impromptu quiz.

 "So, what is the judicial branch of the United States government?"
 I asked.